gramineproject/gramine-tdx/pal/src/host/vm/README.md

 - Networking: uses virtio-vsock driver
   - may need to load the Linux kernel module: `sudo modprobe vhost_vsock`

+- Address Sanitizer support (requires VM with at least 8GB RAM)

 # Not yet implemented